ab-siddiq/my-sql/README.md

   hourly_pay DECIMAL(5,2),
   hire_date DATE
 )
-//Here "hourly_pay DECIMAL(5,2)" 5 is the number of decimal digits and 2 is the fraction of the decimal digit
+//Here "hourly_pay DECIMAL(5,2)" 5,2 is the number of decimal digits with 2 decimal point.  for example - 123.23
 ```
 ## Select table
 `SELECT * FROM "tableName";`